-Table 2: Annual rates of carbon cycling (year−1) and other parameters for each species from the models in Figs. 1 and 2 for the species under investigation Pinus halepensis (model from Klein and Hoch 2015), Acer rubrum and Pinus taeda (ACGCA model from Ogle and Pacala 2009).
-Pool name abbreviations are defined in the Table 1
+Table 2: Annual mean and standard deviation (sd) of the carbon transfer coefficients (year−1) for the models in Figs. 1 and 2 for the species Pinus halepensis (model from Klein and Hoch 2015), Acer rubrum and Pinus taeda (ACGCA model from Ogle and Pacala 2009).
+Pool name abbreviations are defined in Table 1